Shikeiku/markdown_parser/README.md

 ### vnnv read

 Reads notes queried by tags in a specified format.
 Currently only latex and Rmarkdown are working.
+Next thing to add would be using the jupyter extension [jupytext] to get loss-less conversion from .md to .ipynb and back.
 ```
 vnnv read [-hrl] (-t TAGS ... | -f FILES ... | -d DATES ...) [ -s KEY ]

     options:
-    -h --help       show this help string of vnnv list
+    -h --help       show this

     -r              Read queried notes in Rmarkdown, for now be sure to query
                     only files with the .Rmd suffix.
 Markdown is converted
-                    using the rmarkdown R package.
+                    using the render method in the rmarkdown R package.

     -l              Read queried notes in latex.
 Markdown is converted using a
                     self-written regex parser (probably can break easily due to